deepanshs/mrsimulator/docs/api_py/methods/BlochDecaySpectrum.rst

     ... )

-Bloch decay method is is part of the methods library, but can be constructed with a generic method as follows
+Bloch decay is a library method, but can be constructed with a generic method as follows

 .. doctest::